March Savings! Get from 5 to 10% off your Entire Order. *Discounts do not apply to shipping costs or outdoor furniture

 Where Does Amish Furniture Come From?

-Historically, Amish furniture is from Pennsylvania, Ohio and Indiana.
+Historically, Amish handcrafted furniture is from Pennsylvania, Ohio and Indiana.
 Amish furniture has deep roots in the U.S., with Amish furniture pieces originating before the signing of the Declaration of Independence.

 The Amish movement began when Swiss immigrants settled in the Pennsylvania colony in the early 17th century.
 They created close-knit communities based on the ethics of integrity, hard work and self-sufficiency.
 These principles permeated all aspects of their culture, including the crafting of furniture.